 HUD's Lead Safe housing rule (24 CFR Part 35) requires that all homes with more than \$25,000 in HUD assistance identify and abate all lead hazards.
-For homes receiving between \$5,000 and \$25,000 of assistance, all lead hazards must be identified and "controlled through all hazards" through interim controls.
-For all homes built in 1978 or earlier that are participating in the Rehabilitation Program,, Sarasota County will perform a Lead Based Paint Risk Assessment.
+For homes receiving between \$5,000 and \$25,000 of assistance, all lead hazards must be identified and controlled through "interim controls".
+For all homes built in 1978 or earlier that are participating in the Rehabilitation Program, Sarasota County will perform a Lead Based Paint Risk Assessment.
 Where possible, this inspection shall take place at the same date and time as the Initial Site Inspection to minimize disruption to the homeowner.